JimDesu/basis-lang/spec.md

 - A failure whose message is exactly `Name`.
 - A failure whose message is a child of `Name` in `Name`'s hierarchy (recursively, to any depth).
 Failures whose messages are not at-or-below `Name` continue propagating past the block.
 The bound name `name`, when present, is in scope throughout `body` and refers to the **payload only** — not the full failure, not the message identifier.
+The bound name's static type is the **spec's payload class** — the class declared on `Name` (the spec) at its `.msg` declaration — regardless of whether the engaged failure was `Name` itself or one of its descendants in the hierarchy.
+A descendant message's payload-class (a subclass of the spec's class per §4.8) does not surface its more-specific operations to the handler; the handler is constrained to operate at the spec's class abstraction level.
+Programs needing access to a descendant's more-specific class operations catch at that descendant's message specifically, or apply class-narrowing (§7.14) within the handler body.

 The presence of the bound name in the spec is governed by an asymmetric rule against the message's declaration.
 A payload-bearing `Name` admits the bound name (binding the payload) or its omission (engaging without binding; the engaged failure's payload is consumed unobserved).
 A payload-less `Name` requires the bound name's omission — supplying one is a static error, since there is no payload to bind to.
 The asymmetry permits the pattern of catching a class of failures uniformly without inspecting their payloads, while excluding the malformed case of a binding with no value behind it.

 Match-by-message-identity, not match-by-payload-value, is a design commitment: failures are dispatched on what they *are*, not on what they *carry*.
 Forms like `| 0 -> handleZero` or `| "error" -> handleError` are not part of the language.
 Programs that need to distinguish payload values do so by inspecting the bound payload within the recovery body.

 When a `|`-with-spec block engages, the failure's status as in-flight ends at the moment of binding.
 The handler body runs from no-active-failure, with the bound payload available for inspection, consumption, or forwarding into a re-fail (§4.10).
-The discipline governing the *value's* lifetime — distinct from the failure's status — and the timing of any at-stack handler on the bound value is in §4.11.
+The discipline governing the *value's* lifetime — distinct from the failure's status, and tracked through the holding-frame model — is in §4.11.

 ### 4.7 Class-Bound Payloads